-A PCN will be issued to a vehicle parked on a pedestrian crossing.
+A PCN will be issued to a vehicle parked on a pedestrian crossing (zebra, pelican, toucan and puffin crossings).
 The police also retain the power to issue a Fixed Penalty Notice for the same contravention as this is also regarded as a criminal offence.

 Any challenge received from the motorist will not normally be considered although a PCN will be cancelled if confirmation is provided by the Police that proceedings are following on a criminal basis in connection with the same parking contravention.